About North Springfield

 The North Springfield Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Erie County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for North Springfield, Pennsylvania residents are available through the local police department and authorized providers in Erie County.
+Fingerprinting services for North Springfield, Pennsylvania residents are available through local police (where present) and authorized providers in Erie County.
 Services cover background checks, professional licensing, and employment screening.
+Contact the North Springfield Police Department or Erie County Sheriff's Office for scheduling and fees.

 To register to vote in North Springfield, Pennsylvania, residents can register online through the Pennsylvania Department of State's website, by mail, or in person at the Erie County elections office.
 Pennsylvania requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Pennsylvania Department of State's voter lookup tool.
 For local municipal elections in North Springfield, contact the Erie County Clerk's office for schedules and ballot information.

 Property records for North Springfield, Pennsylvania are maintained by the Erie Board of Assessment Appeals's Office and the Erie Recorder of Deeds.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Erie County, including parcels in North Springfield.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Erie Recorder of Deeds maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Pennsylvania counties provide online property record searches through their county websites.
-For in-person requests, visit the Erie County offices at the county courthouse.
 The Erie County Treasurer handles property tax payments and tax sale information.